Sorikairox/santa-app/README.md

 Tests cover 90+% of code that is not related to view rendering or Nest configuration.

+### No comments in code ???

+A well written code does not need comments to be understood excepted for complexes business algorithms.
+If you don't understand my code by reading it and are unsure of what it's doing, then I failed and I'm sorry.

 ## Isn't it overkill ?

 We could discuss the fact that this is a lot of files and code for a simple challenge, and maybe a lot of Yagni [You Aren't Gonna Need It](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it). <br>